5 Inquiry Modes And Their Effect On Student Ownership

 The above framework from Sundberg & Moncada (1994), Ohlhorst (1995), D’Avanzo (1996), and Grant & Vatnick (1998) takes this idea of ownership and applies it to inquiry-based learning.
 The result is a kind of spectrum analyzing the nature of teaching inquiry, moving close-ended demonstration to open-ended inquiry and even collaboration with the researchers themselves.

-It’d be easy to pass this off as something for high-level research at the late high school and college level, but the general spirit parallels the general release of responsibility model, or the concept of scaffolding, where students are given much, then less, then only as much as they need.
+It’d be easy to mistake this as ‘for’ high-level research at the late high school and college level, but the general spirit parallels the general release of responsibility model, or the concept of scaffolding, where students are given much, then less, then only as much as they need.

 In that way, at its most supporting and restrictive (top, left), students participate in close-ended inquiry with components supplied by the teacher, and in less supportive and the least restrictive approach, students are taught the process of knowledge construction rather than content (bottom right), or even connect directly with content experts and researchers themselves.

 So, what is the takeaway for the way you think about your units, and how students interact with the content in your classroom?
 Is this new?
 How you’ve always approached inquiry?
 A way to differentiate across the range of student-readiness?